jake1512/bonnie/README.md

 This App does not install any new indexes, however I would recommend putting this data in its own index for data separation.
 This App only relies on a sourcetype=bonnie associated with the data.
 Make sure that the index you place it in is searched by default.

 How to configure and use this App:
-All of this information is conveniently embedded in the "Bonnie++ Resources" dashboard in this App.
+First install this App on your Search Head and run it.
+When you walk through the embedded instructions, you will build out a custom inputs.conf stanza.
+This stanza will then need to be deployed to all of your indexers, in any inputs.conf file.
+Since the entire App is not required, you may find it easiest to deploy an inputs.conf file via the Deployment Server to your indexers.

 Why is it important?:
 1) You need to run custom Bonnie++ commands for every Splunk environment.
 - This App builds that command for you!
 2) Below is the cryptic output from the Splunk recommended Bonnie++ commands to test your hardware.
-- This App extract all possible fields, even if they are not being used quite yet.
+- This App extracts all possible fields, even if they are not being used quite yet.

 ----------------------------------------------------------------------------------------------------------------------------
 Using uid:0, gid:0.

 Writing intelligently...done

 Rewriting...done

 Reading intelligently...done

 start 'em...done...done...done...done...done...

 Create files in sequential order...done.

 Stat files in sequential order...done.

 Delete files in sequential order...done.

 Create files in random order...done.

 Stat files in random order...done.

 Delete files in random order...done.

 Version  1.96       ------Sequential Output------ --Sequential Input- --Random- Concurrency   1     -Per Chr- --Block-- -Rewrite- -Per Chr- --Block-- --Seeks-- Machine        Size K/sec %CP K/sec %CP K/sec %CP K/sec %CP K/sec %CP  /sec %CP